 What example did I get from my father?
 Being a father has to be learned it is not natural like motherhood.
 There is no instinct to be a father; you need a role model, someone who teaches you when you are a child and someone to whom you look up to.
 And if you don’t have that good fortune then it’s a struggle.

 As far as I know my great grand father’s family came from Russian Poland in the mid-nineteenth century.
 They were part of the exodus that followed the increasing Russification, a time when the freedom to pursue your own religion, your own language, your own traditions was being denied.
-They came with nothing to a country that had no welfare no heath service no support fro the poor and needy.
+They came with nothing to a country that had no welfare, no heath service and no support for the poor and needy.

 My father Henry was married to my mother Margaret and lived in the East End.
 It was a crowded over populated area with no running water and no electricity.
 He was not very ambitious.
 My mother wore the trousers.
 They had eight children; Betty was the eldest.
 I was the second child the eldest boy and although my name is James, I was called Jim.
 Then came Susan, Andrew, Lisbeth, Queenie, Simon and Steven the youngest.
 I was born at the turn of the twentieth century perhaps one of the most volatile centuries in the history of the world.
 I would live through two world wars and the depression.
 I grew up in an England, which was going through a very turbulent time but I wasn’t aware of those momentous times when history was being made.